About me

 Hello, welcome to my webpage!

-I’m Sevde, a results-oriented quantitative researcher and data analyst with over a decade of experience specializing in political economy and international development.
+I’m Sevde, a political economist specializing in international trade, industrial policy, and geoeconomics.
 My journey has taken me across the globe—from Turkey to South Korea, to the United States—where I’ve worked in diverse, multicultural environments, bridging academia and international organizations.

-My research interests lie at the intersections of geoeconomics, international trade, and (green) industrial policy.
-I earned my PhD in International Studies from Seoul National University.
-And I previously worked as a lecturer at Sookmyung Women’s University, where I taught a graduate-level course on quantitative research methods.
+I earned my PhD in International Studies from Seoul National University and previously taught a graduate-level course on quantitative research methods at Sookmyung Women’s University.

 I invite you to explore my work, connect with me for collaborations, or simply follow my latest professional developments.